“HR will be in contact with you…”

 We should point out, however, that if you interviewed through a staffing agency, you should skip the follow-up email.
 Your staffing agency is the key point of contact between you and the company looking to hire, and trying to circumvent the agency can be seen as a sign of unprofessionalism.

-Of course, you should continue to operate as if you didn’t get the job.
+If you’re waiting to hear back about a position you applied for, even after they said HR will get back to you, you should continue to operate as if you didn’t get the job.
 Don’t stop looking for open positions, don’t stop submitting resumes, and don’t cancel any other interviews you might have already scheduled.
 You don’t want to freeze your entire job-hunting process for a week or more, only to find out you didn’t land the gig that you thought was certain.
 If you have other offers that are awaiting a response, don’t rush to decline; see if you can get a little more time before giving a definitive answer.

 Planning for uncertainty can be difficult, but it’s one of the realities of the job hunt.
 Accept that you won’t have all of the answers immediately and keep searching.